vim-autoformat/vim-autoformat/README.md

 In this example, the indent width that astyle will use, depends on the buffer local value of `&shiftwidth`.
 So if you're editing a csharp file and change the `shiftwidth`, the `formatprg_args_expr_<filetype>` will change correspondingly.

-For the default formatprogram definitions, the options `expandtab` and `shiftwidth` are taken into account whenever possible.
+For the default formatprogram definitions, the options `expandtab`, `shiftwidth` and `textwidth` are taken into account whenever possible.
 This means that the formatting style will match your current vim settings as much as possible.
 For the exact default definitions, have a look in `vim-autoformat/plugin/defaults.vim`.